lanl/LaGriT/docs/pages/github_pages_example.md

 will take you to the same place as [clicking here](docs/commands/ADDMESH.md).
 </pre>
 <div class="rendered">
-As an example, <a href="https://lanl.github.io/LaGriT/pages/docs/commands/ADDMESH.html">this page</a> will take you to the same place as <a href="https://lanl.github.io/LaGriT/pages/docs/commands/ADDMESH.html">clicking here</a>.
+<p>As an example, <a href="https://lanl.github.io/LaGriT/pages/docs/commands/ADDMESH.html">this page</a> will take you to the same place as <a href="https://lanl.github.io/LaGriT/pages/docs/commands/ADDMESH.html">clicking here</a>.</p>
 </div>
 </div>